infinity0/msg-notes/appendix/05-hybrid.rst

 prev_CH:
   chain hash of prev_pF = CH(prev_pF)

-When an incoming member accepts their first pF, they may read the previous CH from this value, trusting it opportunistically until the next consistency check.
+When an incoming member accepts their first pI, they may read the previous CH from this value, trusting it opportunistically until the next consistency check.
 When starting a new session from scratch (so that there is no prev_pF), we may use the random prev_pF as mentioned in :ref:`hybrid-context-preserve`;